Thanks for stopping by. You are currently logged in as a Guest

 Let's say you are sitting in the West position (LHO).
-What card would you lead to start off the hand?
+What card would you lead to start the hand?

-For their fourth lead, the maker(N) plays the nine of spades, with East throwing off the king of diamonds.
+For the fourth lead, the maker(N) plays the 9 of spades, with East seat throwing off the king of diamonds.
 However, look what then happens to the player in the West seat.

 Now let's consider what would have happened if East had originally led the 10 of hearts instead of the ace of diamonds: West would have played their ace of hearts.
 Now, on the last trick, both East and West seats would still hold aces and the lone would be stopped.